Edward Wilson's Watercolour Pictures From Scott's Terra Nova Expedition

 A paraselene is a bright spot on the halo of the moon, sometimes appearing as large and bright as to be another mock moon.
 In Wilson's picture above the paraselene is therefore the upwards curved arc on the inner halo.
 It is another example of an optical phenomena encountered not frequently, but neither rarely in Antarctica.
 June the 15th when this was observed and later painted is just a week away from midwinter's day and is at a time of permanent 24 hour darkness.

-The Great Ice Barrier is the edge of the Ross Ice Shelf that extends for hundreds of miles.
+The Great Ice Barrier is the edge of waht is now known as the Ross Ice Shelf a floating ice-shelf about the size of France that extends for hundreds of miles.
 It is where the glaciers that flow from the Antarctic land mass begin to float on the sea providing a cliff of ice with only very rare places where a landing is possible.
 These ice-cliffs prevented the early explorers of Antarctica from making landfall, they would sail for days in awe of the height and extent of the ice.